Audenshaw

-Audenshaw is a town in Tameside, Greater Manchester, England, 4.9 mi east of Manchester.
+Audenshaw is a town in Tameside, Greater Manchester, England.
+It lies east of Gorton, in the City of Manchester, and 4.9 mi east of Manchester city centre.
 Historically part of Lancashire, in 2011 it had a population of 11,419.

 The name derives from Aldwin, a Saxon personal name, and the Old English suffix shagh meaning "Woodland".
 Nico Ditch, an early-medieval linear earthwork possibly built as a defensive barrier against Vikings, runs through the area.
 Medieval Audenshaw was a division of the township of Ashton in the county of Lancashire.
 Audenshaw expanded as a centre for textile manufacture during the Industrial Revolution and the Victorian era with inhabitants employed in hat-making, cotton-spinning, calico-printing, and silk-weaving.
 In 1974, Audenshaw Urban District became part of the Metropolitan Borough of Tameside.